Bayesian iterative screening in ultra-high dimensional linear regressions: A Bayesian iterative screening method

 The aforementioned rule is not affected by the prior inclusion probability $w.$ We now propose a \textit{new} stopping rule, called the posterior probability (PP) criterion that depends on $w$.
 As we expect the important variables to be included early, the BITS algorithm is expected to provide a sequence of nested models $\{\gamma^{(i)}\}$ with increasing posterior probabilities until all the important variables are included.
 Thus we may stop BITS when the first drop occurs in these posterior probabilities, that is, we stop at iteration

 Since $K_n|t| <n$, the PP criterion never selects more than $n$ variables.
+Also, the PP rule, just like the BITS method, is not searching for the mode of the posterior pmf $f(\gamma|y)$.
+Note that BITS does not prune variables.
+On the other hand, finding a local mode would require considering forward, backward, swap, and potentially other moves \citep{li:dutt:roy:2023}.
 Under the orthogonal design described in Section \ref{sec:ortho}, we saw that with probability tending to one, BITS include all and only the important variables in the first $|t|$ steps.
 In addition, we will now prove that the PP criterion stops right after $|t|$ steps. \begin{theorem} If the conditions for Theorem \ref{thm:orthogonal} hold and in addition, that $\|\beta_t\| = O(1)$ and that there exists $1/2 < c < 1$ such that $w = c'n^{-c}$ for some $c'>0$.
 Then $P(\mathcal{T} = |t|) \to 1$ as $n\to\infty.$ \end{theorem}

 However, in general, as we have seen in Section \ref{sec:consistency}, BITS may include unimportant variables before it includes all the important variables.
 Thus it is unrealistic to require that the conclusions of the previous theorem holds in the more general case.
 However, the following theorem guarantees that $\gamma^{(\cal T)}$ is screening consistent. \begin{theorem} Under conditions (C1)--(C3), there exists a positive constant $c^*$ such that for all sufficiently large $n,$